Check out this article for a link to our training guide about entering payments for sales orders.

 - Click on the Transactions tab of the Invoice to see all applied payments

-For more information about payments, check out our docs page.
+For more information about payments, check out our training guide.